-Table 6-6: Example of Requesting Forebay Refill Opportunity Cost for a CascadeGroup Resource
+Table 6-6: Example of Requesting Forebay Refill Opportunity Cost for a Cascade Group Resource

 Forebay Resource

-1 А
+1 Α

 1 В

-2 С
+2 C

 2 D

-3 E
+3 Ē

 3 F

 Resource A has three hours of water remaining to generate energy at the resource's best efficiency rating, and the market participant requests use of the forebay refill opportunity cost.
-The request for Resource A will indirectly impact the calculation of energy offer reference level values for downstream Resources C, D, E, and F. Note that if Resource B also had three hours of energy generation remaining, the relevant market participant could have also requested use of the forebay refill opportunity cost with similar indirect impacts to the calculation of energy offer reference level values for downstream Resources C, D, E, and F. Note that market participant could have also requested use of the forebay refill opportunity cost with similar indirect impacts to the calculation of energy offer reference level values for downstream Resources C, D, E, and F.
+The request for Resource A will indirectly impact the calculation of energy offer reference level values for downstream Resources C, D, E, and F. Note that if Resource B also had three hours of energy generation remaining, the relevant market participant could have also requested use of the forebay refill opportunity cost with similar indirect impacts to the calculation of energy offer reference level values for downstream Resources C, D, E, and F.